saiemtalhaa1/Operating-systems-coursework/Week1.md

 # Week 1 – System Planning & Distribution Selection
-## Evidence & Screenshots
+---

-#### Virtual Machine Creation
+### Virtual Machine Creation

 ![VirtualBox VM Created](Screenshots/Week1/1_vm_created.png)

-This screenshot shows the successful creation of the Ubuntu server virtual machine using Oracle VirtualBox, including allocated memory, CPU, and storage.
+This screenshot shows the successful creation of the Ubuntu Server virtual machine using Oracle VirtualBox, including allocated memory, CPU, and storage configuration.
+This confirms that the virtual environment was prepared correctly for further system configuration tasks.

 ---

-#### SSH Service Verification
+### SSH Service Verification

 ![SSH Service Running](Screenshots/Week1/2_ssh_service_running.png)

-This screenshot confirms that the SSH service is active and running, allowing secure remote access to the server.
+This screenshot confirms that the SSH service is active and running on the server.
+SSH enables secure remote administration and is essential for managing the system without relying on the VirtualBox console.

 ---